carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 repository, where all the ideas live, add the rating, recalculate the average and save the idea back.
-If the idea does not exist or the repository is not available we should throw an exception.
+If the idea does not exist or the repository is not available we should throw an exception so we can show an error message, redirect the user or do whatever business wants.

 ![Figure 1: Use case](figures/figure1.png)

 In order to _execute_ this _use case_, we just
 need the idea identifier and the rating from the user.
+Two integers that would come from the user request.

 Your company web application is dealing with a
 Zend Framework 1 legacy application.
-As most of the companies, parts of your application are newer, more SOLID and others just a big ball of mud.
-It doesn't really matter what framework are you using, the following steps apply in the same way.
+As most of the companies, parts of your app are newer, more SOLID and others just a big ball of mud.
+However, you know that it's not a matter of what framework are you using, it's about of writing clean code than .

 You're trying to apply some Agile principles you remember from your last conference, how it was,